 Accordingly, if you truly want to get your point across, then remember that attacking the other person for having the ‘wrong’ opinion, no matter how misguided it might be, is unlikely to work, since it will probably just put them in a defensive mindset, where they’re not willing to accept new evidence.
 This is especially important to keep in mind, because if people perceive you as uncivil or hostile, they are more likely to doubt the validity of your argument, even if the argument itself is rational and well-founded.

 Reducing your own backfire effect

-In addition to reducing the backfire effect that other people experience, you can also use your understanding of this bias in order to reduce the degree to which you yourself experience it.
-This necessitates being critical of how you process new information, and will allow you to think in a more rational way and to make better decisions.
+In addition to reducing the backfire effect that other people experience, you can also use your understanding of this bias in order to reduce the degree to which you experience it yourself.
+This necessitates being critical of how you process new information, which will allow you to think in a more rational way and to make better decisions.

 Specifically, when you encounter such information, you should not ignore it outright or immediately try to explain why it’s wrong.
 Instead, you should first try and look at it with fresh eyes, and assess it based on its own merit, without comparing it to your preexisting theory on the topic.